adaptdk/adapt_core/README.md

 **Tasks handled by Adapt Core:**

-* Creation of content type Basic Page
 * Creation of Editor and Administrator roles
 * Creation of custom, "Danish", date formats
 * Creation of Linkit profile to be used with fields
 * Enabling of Danish as default language
-* Creation of dummy content

 For every module that Adat Core or one of its submodules enables, it also sets **the correct permissions**.